 Authors: Haihong Xu, Senior Consultant, and Vincent Hütte, Associate Partner

 Performance improvement potentials identified along the service chain at all customer touch-points.
 Recommendations defined in an implementation plan to achieve sustainable customer satisfaction and enable the airline to meet requirements for joining a large airline alliance.

-Planning and conceptual design of professional and customer oriented MRO hanger facility for the maintenance of different types of aircraft.
-Preparation of a specification book including detailed technical, functional and operational requirements for the construction of a hanger which complies with international standards.
+Planning and conceptual design of professional and customer oriented MRO hangar facility for the maintenance of different types of aircraft.
+Preparation of a specification book including detailed technical, functional and operational requirements for the construction of a hangar which complies with international standards.